 4. When is the best time to go to Morocco?

-The coast experiences more of a Mediterranean climate and is most pleasant in May, June and September (for example, check out this guide to the best time to visit Essaouira).
+The coastal region experiences more of a Mediterranean climate and is most pleasant in May, June and September (for example, check out this guide to the best time to visit Essaouira).
 But when the temperatures cool here between November and April, accompanied by the odd rainy day, it’s time to head inland to Marrakech and the desert.

 Although if you asked me my favourite time to visit Morocco, I would have to say Spring, when it’s generally warm and dry, the snow is off the peaks making the Atlas Mountains easier to navigate, and the Sahara isn’t too unbearably hot.
 Check our this guide for what to wear in Morocco in Spring, as well as this guide for what to wear in Essaouira.